isabella232/media-analytics.en-1/help/intro-to-ava/am-enablement.md

 >[!IMPORTANT]
 >
->To ensure the smooth transfer of data to AAM, you should be on the latest versions of the heartbeat libraries.
+>To ensure the smooth transfer of data to AAM, you should be on the latest versions of the Heartbeat libraries.

 Federated Data fully supports data sharing to AAM.
 Please work with your Adobe team for confirmation of Federated Data settings.